kesac/powershell-primer/README.md

 # Call the function using its name
 Show-Message

-# Declares a function with arguments and a return value
+# Defines a function with arguments and a return value
 function Get-Message {
     param(
         $Greeting,